redwoudt/metis/README.md

 ### Run Request
 The run_request.py script is now a CLI tool!
 You can run it from the terminal like this:

-python examples/run_request.py --user user_123 --prompt "What’s the weather in London today?"
+python -m examples.run_request --user user_123 --prompt "What’s the weather in London today?"
 It will send the prompt through the RequestHandler and print the response.

 ### Check Test Coverage